chapel-lang/chapel/doc/rst/language/evolution.rst

 Before 1.15, the default intent for arrays was `ref`.
 The rationale for this feature was that it was a convenience for programmers who are used to modifying array formal arguments in their functions.
-Unfortunately, it interacted poorly with the `ref-pair` feature in the language.
+Unfortunately, it interacted poorly with return intent overloading.
 Additionally, the implementation had several bugs in this area.

-The following example shows how it might be surprising that the `ref-pair` feature behaves very differently for arrays than for other types.
+The following example shows how it might be surprising that return intent overloading behaves very differently for arrays than for other types.
 As the example shows, this issue affects program behavior and not just const-checking error messages from the compiler.